loudinb/20CS2023/docs/programming-assignments/assignment-2/truefalse-class.md

   """Check if the provided answer is correct.

     Args:
-        answer: The user's answer to the question.
+        answer (str): The user's answer to the question.

     Returns:
-        True if the answer is correct, False otherwise.
+        bool: True if the answer is correct, False otherwise.

     Raises:
         ValueError: If the answer is not 'True' or 'False'.